widelands/widelands-website/README.txt

 Uploading a map to the local website
 ------------------------------------

-Compile the widelands binarys by using the compile.sh script
+Compile the widelands binaries by using the compile.sh script

    $ ./compile.sh